mileswwatkins/Mouse/README.md

 #### Details on a specific closure

-_The number refers to which closure item in the list you would like to access._
+_The number refers to which closure item in the list you would like to access.
+Only the first paragraph of the closure notice is included._

 ##### Your message